 One of the biggest reasons baseball cards have grown in popularity over time is the thrill of the chase.
 That could mean collectors ripping open packs and boxes chasing jersey cards, authentic autographs, and parallel cards.

-It could also mean those chasing a “rainbow” which is aptly named given the different colored variations and, again, parallels.
+It could also mean those chasing a “rainbow” of cards which is aptly named given the different colored variations and, again, parallels.

 Now, I’ll be the first to admit, there are a lot of different terms and acronyms one much wrap their head around if they are going to successfully dive into this hobby.